Eduardoramos123/SSI/Lab5/lab5.md

 http://www.seedlab-hashlen.com/?myname=Eduardo&uid=1005&lstcmd=1&mac=ee73e3a3dfc4f7dd24bfa90a766efc79d6d9f1df31e7c2bb7c1c73404c669d3f
 ```

-When we sen it using the browser we obtain the following:
+When we seen it using the browser we obtain the following:

 ![The resulting web page when using the url](images/image3.PNG)